 Full-time students may apply for a living allowance, which is subject to a means test.
-The maximum allowances are £234 per annum for students living at home and £364 per annum for students living away from home.
-Scholars may earn up to $\pounds 2/10/$ - per week without effect on the living allowance.
+The maximum allowances are £247 per annum for students living at home and £383 10s. per annum for students living away from home.
+Ordinary scholars may earn up to $\pounds 2/10/$ - per week without effect on the living allowance.

 Mature Age and other independent scholars may receive the maximum living allowance, plus additional benefits for dependants.
 Single scholars in this group may earn up to £3 per week, married scholars up to £6 per week, without effect on their living allowance.
-Amounts earned in excess of this permissible income are deducted from the living allowance.
+Amounts earned in excess of this permissible income are deducted from the living allowance according to scales set out in Commonwealth Scholarship Handbook.